 The answer is already known with certainty

 If a topic has been sufficiently addressed in the existing literature we might already know the outcome with high certainty.
-Further studies that fail to leverage this existing knowledge are at high risk of wasting limited research resources.
+Further studies that fail to leverage this existing knowledge are at risk of wasting research resources.
 There are a variety of tools available for research-funders and researchers to assess the state of knowledge on the topic of interest.
-For example, systematic maps (also known as Evidence gap maps or Evidence maps), were designed to give an overview of the available evidence on a broad topic8.
-They can highlight where there is enough available evidence for a systematic review or where primary research is required (i.e. there is a lack of evidence).
-However, users of systematic maps should be aware that the number of papers available on a topic does not equate to the strength of evidence which should be formally examined before making conclusions about if sufficient evidence is available9.
+For example, systematic maps (also known as Evidence gap maps or Evidence maps), were designed to give an overview of the available evidence on a broad topic7.
+They can highlight where there is enough available evidence for a systematic review or where primary research is required due to a lack of evidence.
+However, users of systematic maps should be aware that the number of papers available on a topic does not equate to the strength of evidence which should be formally examined before making conclusions about the adequacy of evidence8.
 Systematic reviews can be used to synthesise knowledge about a narrow topic such as the evidence for the effectiveness of an intervention and can provide a statistical summary of the pooled effect size.
 The statistical combination of numerical data extracted from the evidence base during the process of a systematic review is known as meta-analysis.
-Meta-analysis is commonly used in conservation and ecology6 providing an understanding of the magnitude of the known effect of an intervention across individual studies.
-These results can then be used to identify what a new research project can add to the current evidence base.
+Meta-analysis is increasingly used in conservation and ecology5 providing an understanding of the magnitude of the known effect of an intervention across individual studies.
+These results can be used to identify what new research can add to the current evidence base.
+Although evidence synthesis can be time consuming (opensource tools for predicting the time investment e.g. https://github.com/mjwestgate/PredicTER are available) the investment in time will facilitate less wasteful research.

 Identifying research waste with cumulative meta-analysis